amy-kurtzman/elife-api-documentation/content/index.markdown

 ## Quick start guide

-For the REST API, eLife content is hosted using [FluidInfo] in the fluidinfo namespace `elifescineces.org`.
-If you want to dive straight in then then API url for eLife content is ``.
+For the REST API, eLife content is hosted using [FluidInfo] under the fluidinfo namespace `elifescineces.org`.
+If you want to dive straight in, the base url for eLife content is `https://fluiddb.fluidinfo.com/`.
 You can get started by making calls to this endpoint.
 We have provided a set of [example queries][eq].
 For example the following query will return the DOI of items published in the last month:

 `some cool query goes here.`